davekellam/davekellam.com/README.md

 davekellam.com
 ==============

-The theme and plugins that run the site.
-The repo is setup to facilitate local development in Chassis.io
+The theme and plugins that run the site